ryu1kn/vscode-text-marker/README.md

 * `TextMarker: Mark text`

     Mark the selected text for highlighting.
-Marking the already selected text will de-highlight the text.
+Marking the already selected text will unhighlight the text.

 ## Extension Settings